guanyuming-he/master-irp/README.md

 However, there's a handy list of all the libraries that are needed, just inside my `CMakeLists.txt`.
 I believe it describes where I expect there libraries to be put in the system.
-In particular, because I only use Python from the Anaconda env, I link to the CPython library there from my C++ programs, not to the system's CPython Library.
-One must modify where one's Anaconda path is inside the `CMakeLists.txt` to ensure that it's the correct path.
-More specifically, one must modify the `CONDA_PREFIX` variable to point to the correct Anaconda path.
+To not mess things up, I link to the CPython libraries from a venv, the one you setup in the previous section.

 ### Detailed instructions
 0. Make sure you have a working C and a working C++ compiler.
 The C++ compiler